okTurtles/group-income/docs/Getting-Started-frontend.md

 ----

-#### What does `npm install` do?
+#### What does `yarn install` do?

 It installs the dependencies that this project relies on and places them into the `node_modules/` folder.
-We've setup grunt to verify you always have the latest dependencies installed, but you do need to run this command at least once.
+The list of dependencies is retrieved from the `package.json` file, and stored in the `yarn.lock` file.
+We've set up `grunt` to verify you always have the latest dependencies installed, but you do need to run this command at least once.

 ----